• Facebook

 Appearance Commission

-The Appearance Commission meets every month on the third Thursday at 6:00 p.m. in the Jernigan Building, located at 110 East Anderson Street.
+The Appearance Commission acts as the Historic Preservation Committee.
+Committee meets every month on the third Monday at 6:00 p.m. in the Jernigan Building, located at 110 East Anderson Street.
 The Commission meets to discuss the promotion and implementation of programs for the beautification of the Town; make studies of visual characteristics and problems of the Town; and prepare general and specific plans for the improved appearance of the Town.

 More Information